-Despite that after the float ambiguity convergence the integer network ambiguities can be estimated in real time, it is obvious that a truly real-time CORS network RTK processing should be conducted on basis of instantaneous ambiguity resolution, thus using just one single epoch of GNSS data.
+Despite the fact that after the float ambiguity convergence the integer network ambiguities can be estimated in real time, it is obvious that a truly real-time CORS network RTK processing should be conducted on basis of instantaneous ambiguity resolution, thus using just one single epoch of GNSS data.
 In this paper we will study the limiting factors for instantaneous CORS Network RTK ambiguity resolution, based on dual-frequency GPS data.
 For this we will use the concept of Ambiguity Dilution of Precision (ADOP), a scalar diagnostic measure for the precision of the float ambiguities.
 An advantage of using the ADOP is that it is possible to derive analytical closed-form expressions for it, from which the various factors impacting on ambiguity resolution can be easily identified.
 These factors comprise the number of satellites, stations, frequencies and observation time span.
+In addition, the ADOP is related to the success rate of integer ambiguity resolution.
 Besides, the required quality of internal and external data for successful CORS Network RTK ambiguity resolution can be easily assessed.
-In relation to this, we will elaborate upon the use of precise external global ionospheric maps (GIM) and satellite clock corrections to improve the CORS Network RTK ADOP.
-Recently precise real-time satellite clocks have been successfully applied to improve Precise Point Positioning (PPP), see (Bree et al., 2009).
-In this contribution it is investigated whether they may contribute to speed up CORS Network RTK ambiguity resolution.
+In Section 2 the ADOP concept is reviewed, while in Section 3 the CORS Network model is presented for which a closed-form ADOP expression is derived in Section 4.
+In relation to this, we will elaborate upon the use of precise external global ionospheric maps (GIM) and satellite clock corrections to lower the CORS Network RTK ADOP.
+Recently precise real-time satellite clocks have been successfully applied to improve Precise Point Positioning (PPP), see Bree et al. (2009).
+In Section 5 it is investigated whether such precise satellite clocks may contribute to speed up CORS Network RTK ambiguity resolution.
 It is emphasized that this paper is restricted to full ambiguity resolution, i.e. resolving all integers in the network.
 We do not consider partial ambiguity resolution, such as only fixing the wide-lane combination.